Skip to main content

 Harvest and use

-For eating (young luffa): harvest when fruits are 6-8 inches long and still tender.
-The skin should be easy to score with a fingernail.
+For eating (young luffa): harvest when fruits are 4-8 inches long and still tender - the younger end (4-6 inches) gives the most delicate texture, closer to zucchini.
+At 6-8 inches the flesh is still edible but begins to show more texture variation.
+The test is skin resistance: the skin should yield easily when pressed with a thumbnail.
+If it resists firmly, the fruit is transitioning toward sponge-suitable maturity.
 Harvest every 2-3 days during peak season - luffa develops quickly and the edible window is short.

 For sponges (mature luffa): leave fruits on the vine until the skin turns yellow to brown and papery.
 The fruit feels lighter than expected for its size - the flesh has dried.
 After harvest, soak in water for 30 minutes to soften the outer skin, then peel.
 Shake out the seeds (save for next year).
 Wash the sponge in diluted bleach (1 tablespoon per gallon of water) to remove remaining flesh and whiten.
 Rinse thoroughly, squeeze dry, and allow to dry completely before storing.